How to Host Your PHP Web App in AWS

 We enjoy using & deploying PHP web applications into the AWS environment.
 There are many benefits to using this cloud provider because of its market dominance.
 On the other hand, it can be fairly complicated to get onboarded and work in the ecosystem.
 I recommend finding an experienced partner or AWS architect to help you understand the landscape.

 I’d also like to point out that AWS isn’t the only PHP cloud hosting option.
 Azure, GCP, & Digital Ocean are also really great options.
-We’ve written a very in-depth guide to help you navigate your cloud options.
+We’ve written an in-depth guide to help you navigate your cloud options.

 Click here to read our PHP Cloud Hosting Guide